jberas/compute-datastore/thoughts.md

 #### Thoughts and assumptions

-- Testing was limited due to costs
+- Testing was limited(only s3) due to costs
+- Working example w/ tfvars can be found in /example dir
 - IAM policy for s3 and dynamoDB could be scoped tighter
 - Using cloud init as a standardized means to install binaries
 - Installing AWS CLI to be able to interact with s3 or dynamo